frometor/DBS-Projekt/dbsProjekt/readme.md

 * a PostgreSQL database
 * jdbc for PostgreSQL to connect to the database
 * a self developed API named dbs.jar (included)
-* Apache Tomcat together with Java Serverpages for displaying the contend
+* Apache Tomcat together with Java Serverpages for displaying the content
 * HTML & CSS together with Twitter Bootstrap for a better GUI

 If you have any questions feel free to contact me.